 The maximum achievable output current of these regulators varies with the input voltage but also depends on other factors, including the ambient temperature, air flow, and heat sinking.
 The graph below shows maximum output currents that these regulators can deliver continuously at room temperature in still air and without additional heat sinking.
 Depending on the input and output voltage, these regulators can temporarily deliver over 2 A, though they will typically quickly overheat under such conditions and go into thermal shutdown.

-, and currents in excess of this are only available after the output has finished stabilizing.
+Note that the startup current for input voltages above the regulated output voltage is limited to approximately 700 mA, and currents in excess of this are only available after the output has finished stabilizing.
 For input voltages below the output voltage, the available start up current decreases linearly with the input voltage to approximately 0.3 A with an input of 3 V. Large capacitive loads will generally not pose a problem because they will gradually charge up even with the current limit active, so while they may increase the time it takes an S9V11x family regulator to start up, the regulator should still eventually stabilize.
 A purely resistive load, however, could prevent the regulator from ever reaching the desired output voltage.
 For example, if the output of the regulator is 5V and you put a 5 Ω resistor between VOUT and GND and then apply power to the regulator, the output voltage will never rise past 3.5 V, the voltage at which the current draw reaches the 700 mA limit.
 As such, this family of regulators is intended for applications like robotics, where any large loads are controllable and can be applied only after the regulator has finished starting up.

 LC Voltage Spikes